jeankeller/motifSearch/README.md

 Requirements:
 - Python3.6
 - R v3.6.0
-- Basic Python packages (included in basic Python installation): sys, os, re
+- Basic Python packages (included in basic Python installation): *sys, os, re, subprocess*
-- Additional packages that are not included in Python basic installation: subprocess, pandas, biopython
+- Additional packages that are not included in Python basic installation: *pandas, biopython*
-To install any additional Python packages, the easiest way is to use the pip command: `pip install package_name`
+To install any additional Python packages, the easiest way is to use the pip command:
+`pip install package_name`
-- R packages: data.table, ggplot2, tidyr, dplyr, gridExtra
+- R packages: *data.table, ggplot2, tidyr, dplyr, gridExtra*
 To install R packages, use the following command in R:
 `install.packages("package_name", dependencies=TRUE, INSTALL_opts = c('--no-lock'))`